School of Communication Sciences and Disorders (CSD)

 MPT: References

-• Academic: One reference must be completed by an individual who holds an academic faculty position in a university, who has taught or supervised you, and who is qualified to judge your academic ability relative to a number of other students.
+- Academic: One reference must be completed by an individual who holds an academic faculty position in a university, has taught or supervised you, and is qualified to judge your academic ability relative to a number of other students.
 Positions such as a teaching assistant or athletic therapist or trainer do not qualify as academic referees.

-• Professional: The second reference must be completed by a professional who can judge your performance and interpersonal skills from their perspective as a physical therapist or someone who supervised you working with individuals in the community.
+- Professional: The second reference must be completed by a physical therapist who can judge your performance and interpersonal skills from their perspective as a health care professional.

 MPT: Applicant’s Statement

-Your statement (4,700 characters maximum or approximately 750 words), which is completed online as part of the application, should include all the following components:
+Your statement (4,700 characters maximum or approximately 750 words), which is completed online as part of the application, should respond to the following:

 MPT: Experiences